EndPointCorp/end-point-blog/2021/09/deploying-dotnet-5-app-iis.md

 ### Installing a .NET 5 runtime

-The first step we need to do in our destination server, is to prepare the environment to run .NET 5 apps by installing the [.NET 5 Hosting Bundle](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-aspnetcore-5.0.9-windows-hosting-bundle-installer), a 65 Mb setup file which has all the basic stuff needed ro tun .NET 5 on Windows.
-Since .NET can also run in Linux/macOS, on the [official downloads page](https://dotnet.microsoft.com/download/dotnet/5.0)) we can find installer/binaries for these operative systems as well.
+The first step we need to do in our destination server, is to prepare the environment to run .NET 5 apps by installing the [.NET 5 Hosting Bundle](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-aspnetcore-5.0.9-windows-hosting-bundle-installer), a 65 MB setup file which has all the basic stuff needed to run .NET 5 on Windows.
+Since .NET can also run in Linux/macOS, on the [official downloads page](https://dotnet.microsoft.com/download/dotnet/5.0)) we can find installer/executables for these operating systems as well.

 ![Installing the hosting bundle](/blog/2021/09/deploying-dotnet-5-app-iis/dotnet-hosting-bundle-screenshot.jpg)